 The success of a presentation comes down to the preparation behind it.
-Giving a presentation to an audience is daunting, but doing a "dry run" (practice presentation) can help to eliminate surprises in the real production.
+Giving a presentation to an audience is daunting.
+But doing a "dry run" (practice presentation) can help to reduce surprises in the real production.

 - Microsoft PowerPointHow to Make & Give Great PowerPoint Presentations (In 5 Simple Steps)Andrew Childress

 Don't forget to include testing your PowerPoint file on the display you'll use for your pitch.
 It's another variable you can control for while preparing, reducing the uncertainty of your presentation.